+Map 5-2

-Map 5-2 Cardiac Catheterization/Open-Heart Surgery Planning Areas (CC/OHSPA) And Location of Existing/CON Approved Services (Map to be inserted prior to final filing)
+Cardiac Catheterization/Open-Heart Surgery

+Planning Areas (CC/OHSPA)

+And Location of Existing/CON Approved Services

 517 Systems of Care

 There are three systems of care: the Trauma Care System, the ST-Elevation Myocardial Infarction (STEMI) System, and the Stroke System.
 Mississippi is one of only six states that has multiple acute systems of care and is the only state that has statewide systems for trauma, STEMI, and stroke.